 In the stress test scenario of the markets to which CCP service is provided, liquidation period is applied as two days; and the base-case scenario analysis is supported with calculations made using 3-day holding period.
-Since, in the application of the largest member rule, the principle stipulating that the settlement risk should be covered with the qualifying assets that can be used in the CCP default management is adopted, both the qualifying collaterals remaining above this obligation and other highly-liquid assets included in the default management resources and easily convertible into cash are considered as additional (backup) liquidity reserve.
+Since, in the application of the largest 2 members as well as their subsidiaries and/or parent companies rule, the principle stipulating that the settlement risk should be covered with the qualifying assets that can be used in the CCP default management is adopted, both the qualifying collaterals remaining above this obligation and other highly-liquid assets included in the default management resources and easily convertible into cash are considered as additional (backup) liquidity reserve.

-The liquidity risk stress test conducted by Takasbank cover monthly and quarterly periods.
+The liquidity risk stress tests conducted by Takasbank cover monthly and quarterly periods.
 The basic liquidity risk stress test conducted on a monthly basis are performed using the credit risk base-case scenario.
 The liquidity risk stress test covering the quarterly periods is tested under 4 different subsections.
 The basic liquidity stress test has been performed on the basis of the base-case scenario used in the credit risk stress testing.
-Afterwards, tests were performed according to 2001 and 2008 crisis scenarios.
-With such tests, whether the qualifying resources within the default management resources (on demand or O/N cash placements, assets accepted as collaterals by the CBRT) can cover the default of the member generating the largest risk exposure under stress conditions is tested.
+Afterwards, tests were performed according to 2001, 2008 and 2018 crisis scenarios.
+With such tests, whether the qualifying resources within the default management resources (on demand or O/N cash placements, assets accepted as collaterals by the CBRT) can cover the default of the 2 members as well as their subsidiaries and/or parent companies generating the largest risk exposure under stress conditions is tested.

-In addition to the base-case and historical scenarios covering the quarterly periods applied in this context, the sufficiency of qualifying resources is tested, assuming that the member generating the largest exposure has cash collaterals only, and then only half of the current cash collaterals were established, and finally that only the minimum cash requirement amount was established, considering the disruptions that may occur in the liquidity provision in the relevant market as an additional stress factor.
+In addition to the base-case and historical scenarios covering the quarterly periods applied in this context, the sufficiency of qualifying resources is tested, assuming that the 2 members as well as their subsidiaries and/or parent companies generating the largest exposure has cash collaterals only, and then only half of the current cash collaterals were established, and finally that only the minimum cash requirement amount was established, considering the disruptions that may occur in the liquidity provision in the relevant market as an additional stress factor.